ethancaballero/description2code/README.md

 Very messy code that was used for scraping codechef, codeforces, hackerearth, & topcoder in 2016 is located in `description2code/scrapers` folder.
 Hackerearth & Topcoder programming challenge data was abandoned for reason I can't remember.

+## License
+I don't "own" the data scraped.
+Codechef and CodeForces or their users or something technically own it (or maybe they don't; idk).
+I don't know what the legal_preferences/data_licenses of Codechef and CodeForces and their users are.

+I'm fine with you using this dataset and scraping code however you want, **as long as you cite this repo if you use the dataset for (ml) research.**

-# Notes on usage of dataset that download link contains
+# Notes about dataset that download link contains

 ## CodeChef
 * Contains curriculum of problems increasing as easy < medium < hard < harder < hardest